manjunathrv/VSD_Low_power_Design_using_Sky130nm_PDK/README.md

 3. Case study 3 - Apple iphone 6 battery issues <br/>
-The main reason stated by apple for the slowing down of performance to compensate the degration and lifetime of battery  https://www.theverge.com/2017/12/28/16827248/apple-iphone-battery-replacement-price-slow-down-apology
+The main reason stated by apple for slowing down the performance of iphone 6 was to compensate the degration and lifetime of battery.  https://www.theverge.com/2017/12/28/16827248/apple-iphone-battery-replacement-price-slow-down-apology

 ## Background